rmorshea/antipackage/README.md

 apkg.pinning.pin('github/username/repo', sha='0158d2c0824e7162c1721174cb967d9efbfbbdb0')
 ```

-Access pinning data using `data` in `pinning` also by giving a path.
-The difference here is that paths
+Similarly, you access pinning data using `data` in `pinning` by giving a path to the information you need.
-can also retrieve specific data attributes, by extending the path into the pin itself:
+The difference here is that paths can also retrieve specific data attributes, by extending the path into
+the pin itself:

 ```python
 # returns all pinning data